College of Applied Health Sciences

 Proficiency Examinations

-The Kinesiology program offers proficiency examinations for some of its courses.
-The Health Information Management Program (HIM) offers proficiency examinations for some of its professional courses.
+The Kinesiology and Health Information Management (HIM) programs offer proficiency examinations for some of their courses.
 Students interested in proficiency examinations should contact the respective department.

 Progression to Clinical Fieldwork